UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 AVACTOR: END OF THE FIFTH CIRCLE (Eradrop, 2018):
 * Horned Demon: A variant of the pinky demon with 200 HP and a lesser pain chance.
 * Plasma Tank: A knight-like figure on top of treads that fires alternating fireballs like an arachnotron, and spawns with said arachnotrons.
+* Chaingun Statue: A knight-like statue armed with dual chainguns.
+Only appears as an Icon of Sin (or other final boss) summon.

 MASKIM XUL (Obsidian, 2018):
 * WILL 'O WISP: A 5 HP green lost soul that retaliates when killed with a triple baron attack.